varun21vaidya/React/Learnings.md

       npx parcel index.html : hosts on localhost:1234
       - npm : install the package
-      - npx : execute the package
+      - npx : execute the package, If the package does not exist, npx will install the package to a folder in the npm cache.
       - so basically parcel goes to source index, builds the development build, and hosts.

       Install React: